 As always in life it helps to take a little break — in this case, right in the middle of the word.
 In linguistics this is called a glottal stop.
-It's what happens when you say "an apple" in English.
-If you pay close attention, you'll notice that there is a little pause before the "a" of apple.
-Otherwise it would sound like "anappel".
+It's what happens when you say "butter" in a Cockney accent.
+You'll notice that there is a little pause where the two Ts should be: "Bu - er".
 The same thing applies here: Liebe Kolleg PAUSE innen.

 Using the Right Personal Pronouns